jameBroa/LinksLSP/README.md

 - 'Links' icon
 - Execute current code 'button'
 - OnReferences for Function implementations and parameters for Variables
+- OnDefinition for functions, variables (scope defined and parameter variables)

 ## Future plans
 More features which typically exist in an LSP will be implemented.
 This includes capabilities like 'Syntax highlighting' as well as autocomplete, goToFunction definition etc.